tablexi/ai_code_assistants/README.md

 DO NOT start implementing the plan until I've had a chance to review it and make any adjustments I'd like to make.
 ```

 It is likely that the first pass of this prompt is going to create a very detailed and long todo list that is going to suggest we build too much.
 It is our job as engineers at this point to figure out what to do next.
-Usually at this point I will take one of the following approaches:
+Usually, I will take one of the following approaches:
 1. Adjust my prompt so that it more specifically asks for what I'm looking for.
-2. Abandon the LLM and write my own TODO.md file.
+2. Abandon chatting with the LLM and just write my own TODO.md file.

-I'll typically use the latter approach if I know what I want to do and the former if I'm not sure or want a starter for ten.
+I'll typically use the latter approach if I know what I want to do and the former if I'm not sure or want a starter-for-ten.
 Just because we have access to Copilot, doesn't mean that we always have to use it.

-Often in software development it is not the writing of the code that takes the time, it is the knowing what to write.
+> ❗ Remember, often in software development it is not the writing of the code that takes the time, it is the knowing what to write.
+It's absolutely fine to have Copilot suggest an approach and we then code it out ourselves.

+You can take a look at the [initial TODO.md](./example/docs/prompts/TODO_bad.md) file that Copilot generated.
+It does _way_ too much and does things like installing dependencies we don't need yet that are not good practice.

-Let's try the former approach and be more specific about what we want this time:
+Let's try reprompting the LLM, but be more specific about what we want this time.

 #### Example prompt - better

+We should start a new conversation, add the **docs/prompts/CONVO_CONTEXT.md** file and the **docs/decisions/initial_agreed_plan.md** file to the context, and try out the prompt below.

 ```markdown
 Looking at the plan we agreed, I'd like to start implementing it in a step-by-step approach.
 Let's start with the React Native front-end.